 Create A Focal Point For Your Craft Show Displays

-When setting up your craft show display, it’s important to create a focal point.
+When setting up your craft show display, creating a focal point is essential.
 This will help draw people in and give them a starting point for exploring your art.

 There are a few different ways to create a focal point.
 One option is to use a color scheme.
 Choose one or two bright and bold colors throughout your display.
 This could mean painting the background of your booth a bright color or hanging a colorful banner at the front.